-Louisiana State Firemen's association chooses to not support amendment 4 on May Ballot
+Louisiana State Firemen's association chooses to not support amendment 4 on May ballot

 "Do you support an amendment to allow a parish to reduce or exempt property tax on property held as business inventory and to provide for the classification of Public Service Property?"

-Basically, if passed, the parish would gain the option to reduce or eliminate those taxes locally.
+Basically, if passed during the May 16 election, the parish would gain the option to reduce or eliminate those taxes locally.

 "Amendment four would allow local governments, parish governments, to exempt more property than they already can from property taxes.
 This passed the legislature virtually unanimously last year," Political Analyst James Hartman said.